joelborellis/MCP-server-fastapi-containerapp/README.md

 # Sports News MCP Server

 A minimal FastMCP (Model Context Protocol) server that fetches the latest sports news from ESPN and exposes them as callable tools.
-Built with FastAPI, `httpx` for async HTTP requests, and the Anthropic Python SDK’s MCP support.
+Built with FastAPI, `httpx` for async HTTP requests, and the Official Python SDK’s MCP support.

 ---